Educational Opportunity Program

 Assessment Data Collection Plan

-Data will be collected via an electronic survey that will be administered to student mid-semester.
+Data will be collected via an electronic survey administered to students mid-semester.

 Existing Data

-Due to the nature of this outcome, there is no existing data to compare against this year’s cohort that will allow us to measure the overall success of the outcome.
+Due to the nature of this outcome, there is no existing data to compare against this year’s cohort.
 However, with the recent implementation of EAB, we will be able to accurately demonstrate the overall success of creating student academic plans.
-Equally, the survey that will be administered mid-semester will reveal whether or not students are able to successful identify helpful resources.
+The mid-semester survey will also reveal whether students can successfully identify helpful resources.

 Analysis of Results